milannakum54/guess-the-number/README.md

-# guess-the-number
+# Guess The Number

-A beginner-friendly Python project: guess the randomly generated number with hints for higher or lower.
+A simple Python game where the user tries to guess a randomly generated number.

+## How to Run
+python guess.py

+## Features
+- Random number generation
+- Higher/Lower hints
+- Simple CLI interface